-- A hands-on entry level course open to all grade 11 & 12 students, and any in grade 9 or 10 who have completed Metal 10. - Metal 11 completes the necessary prerequisites of Train in Trades Welding. - Metal 11 is a beginner's Metal course which expands, and continues the skills learned in Metal 10 with greater emphasis on Arc welding, including GMAW and Plasma Arc Cutting and accuracy of machining. - Students are required to complete certain mandatory skill builders; however, more time is available for personal projects and skill builder modification. - Costs: Only for materials beyond those required to meet the learning outcomes for the course.
+- Metal 11 is a continuation of the Intro Metal course which expands, and continues the skills learned in Intro Metal with greater emphasis on Arc welding, including GMAW and Plasma Arc Cutting and accuracy of machining. - Students are required to complete certain mandatory skill builders; however, more time is available for personal projects and skill builder modification. - Metal 11 completes the necessary pre-requisites of Train in Trades Welding. - Costs: Only for materials beyond those required to meet the learning outcomes for the course.

-□ - METAL 12
+TE-METAL 12